Domestic Violence Crisis Services

 View our Brief Safety Planning sheet for some tips on safety planning.

 Rebuilding life after abuse can feel lonely and overwhelming.
-Compass Center’s groups, led by trained facilitators, allow survivors to find healing and strength through shared experiences.
+Compass Center’s support groups, led by trained facilitators, allow survivors to find healing and strength through shared experiences.
 Support groups offer an opportunity for individuals with shared experiences to come together in a safe space, to work on their own healing processes and offer support and encouragement to one another.
 The goal of the support groups is to help members cope with stressful life events and as a result, help members feel revitalized and strong.

 Groups are held in a safe location, and all discussions during group meeting are kept confidential.
 Joining these groups and attending workshops are free.
 Our support groups are also offered in Spanish, and childcare is provided at no cost.
 Please see below for details regarding our various support groups and workshops.